steveturbek/Designing-Interactive-SVGs-with-AI/README.md

 {:toc}
 </div>

-A short course for designers on making interactive SVGs with AI help.
+A short intro for designers on making interactive SVGs with AI help.

 <b class="hideFromJekyll-showInGithubPreview">For the best experience, go to the <a href="https://turbek.com/Designing-Interactive-SVGs-with-AI/"> article</a></b>